microsoft/ReactorPlanning/docs/README.md

 - Consider an upgraded camera
 - Don't be back-lit

-## Preparing your session
+## Preparing for your session

 The final steps to preparing to stream is to set the scene.
 This includes both your physical space and tone and timber.
-We have a set of [streaming guidelines](digital-stream-guidance.md) to help you hit the right notes.
+Here's a few tips to help [prepare your stream](./peparing-your-session.md).

 ### Session prep tl;dr

 - Take a minute to look at your backdrop for streaming
+- Double check your lighting!
+- Practice talking into the void
 - 100-200 level content; don't assume people meet pre-requisites
 - Ensure you have a mentor to help answer questions
+- Have great demos!
 - Tweet out links to your session (or whatever other social media you may use)

 ## Streaming

+Now that you've got everything done, you're ready to go live!
+We've put together a bit of [help for the day of streaming](./delivering-your-session.md), including the overall run of show.

 ### Streaming tl;dr